gaurav-11018/Sushi-State/README.md

 Sushi State goes beyond the one-dimensional social interactions of traditional platforms by introducing a multi-faceted financial marketplace.
 Creators are allocated shares for their content, turning their creativity into tradable assets.
 On the flip side, users can buy, hold, or sell these shares based on a dynamic trading algorithm, akin to the experience on trading platforms like CoinDCX.
 This disruptive model metamorphoses social engagement into a financially rewarding venture, aligning the interests of creators, traders, and casual users.

 ### 3. Trading creator's shares with SUI tokens:
-Sushi State aims to create value for the users as well as the creators on the platform.
-The platform lets people buy and trade shares of any user of the same using their non-custodial SUI wallet and transactions in terms of SUI tokens.
-This will help a very large number of people onboard the network at once.
+Sushi State strives to enhance the value for both users and creators.
+Our platform enables seamless trading of shares in any user's portfolio using non-custodial SUI wallets and transactions in SUI tokens.
+This inclusive approach rapidly onboards a vast network of participants.

+### 4. Exclusive community access with creator's shares
+Users who acquire a creator's shares will be seamlessly ushered into an exclusive gated community within the Sushi State platform.
+This dedicated space serves as a hub for members to engage, exchange ideas, and delve into diverse topics.
+Creators actively participate, fostering connections by providing special discounts on their offerings, organizing exclusive meetups, and offering various perks to their dedicated followers.

 ## Technical Fortitude and Business Acumen 🎯
 ### - Robust Trading Algorithm: